DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Baseline Methods

-Note the CLIP-IQA is a training-free method.
-Finally, the CLIP-IQA+ is an extension method by introducing Context Optimization (CoOp) \cite{Zhou2022LearningModels} to finetune the input prompts on the training set and can obtain better results.
-The backbones in CLIP-IQA/CLIP-IQA+ are ResNet-50 (25.6M-parameters) in the visual branch and a 12-layer 512-wide Transformer in the textual branch (63M-parameter).
+\textbf{CLIP-IQA and CLIP-IQA+}.
+We use \textit{``High photorealism face images."} and \textit{``Low photorealism face images."} as the antonym prompts for this method.
+For an input frame, the visual feature is extracted by CLIP's visual branch, and the final photorealism score is obtained by softmax over its similarities with the antonym pair.
+The backbones in CLIP-IQA/CLIP-IQA+ are ResNet-50 (25.6M-parameters) in the visual branch and a 12-layer 512-wide Transformer in the textual branch (63M-parameters).

-\textbf{A New Description-aligned CLIP Method (DA-CLIP)}.
-A problem of the aforementioned VLM based methods is that they cannot make full use of the detailed textual description information that is available in the newly annotated dataset to boost the performance.
-Their input and output prompts are based on simple predefined sentence templates, leading to the VLM model to only focus on the visual input to regress the realism score, wasting the side information provided in textual descriptions.
-To tackle this problem, we design a new deepfake realism assessment method based on an adapted CLIP, as shown in Fig. \ref{fig_CLIP}, benefiting from the great cross-modal alignment ability of CLIP.